tsleolima/FredBoat/CONTRIBUTING.md

 ### Translations
 See [Translations](https://github.com/Frederikam/FredBoat/blob/master/CONTRIBUTING.md#translations) for more details on our flow of adding new strings to translation files.
-You can access translations through the `CommandContext` (soon:tm:) or using the [I18n](https://github.com/Frederikam/FredBoat/blob/master/FredBoat/src/main/java/fredboat/feature/I18n.java) class.
+You can access translations through any provided `Context`.

 ### Example: The Shuffle Command